afarriaga/auxilium/README.md

 Learn more about bundler at https://bundler.io/#getting-started

-Now just follow the steps below:
+Now, follow the steps below:

 - Go to your Doucments folder and clone the repository:
     ```bash